m2osw/snapcpp/README.md

 ### Installing the Dependencies

-The `snap-ubuntu-packages` command installs many packages that the build requires.
+The `install-ubuntu-dependencies` command installs many packages that the build requires.
 This is done automatically in the build system using the control file information.
 For a developer, that's not automatic.
 So the easiest is to run that command.
 Although we try to keep it up to date, if something